Windows 11 23H2 new features and changes (September 2023 update)

 Taskbar right-click End task option

-Also, the context menu for the network icon in the System tray will now include the “Diagnose network problems” option to troubleshoot and fix networking issues faster.
+Also, the context menu for the network icon in the System tray now includes the “Diagnose network problems” option to troubleshoot and fix networking issues faster.

 Diagnose network problems